 This grid wall unit from Waitrose can be mounted to the wall to save on floor space, keeping odds and ends out of the way, but still accessible.

-7. Stow your tools on hangers
+7. Hang your tools on hangers

 Long-handled garden tools are best stored somewhere accessible but still out of the way (let’s avoid any Chaplin-esque re-enactments, please).
 Attaching a sturdy tool hanger to one of your shed walls will get them off the floor and neatly lined up.